huggingface/blog/llama31-on-vertex-ai.md

 _Note: The above-quoted numbers indicate the GPU VRAM required just to load the model checkpoint.
 They don’t include torch reserved space for kernels or CUDA graphs._

-As an example, an A3 instance (with 8 H100s with 80GiB each) has a total of ~640GB of VRAM, so the 405B model would need to be run in a multi-node setup or run at a lower precision (e.g. FP8), which would be the recommended approach.
+As an example, an A3 instance (8 H100s with 80GiB each) has a total of ~640GB of VRAM, so the 405B model would need to be run in a multi-node setup or run at a lower precision (e.g. FP8), which would be the recommended approach.
 Read more about it in the [Hugging Face Blog for Meta Llama 3.1](https://huggingface.co/blog/llama31#inference-memory-requirements).

 The A3 machine series in Google Cloud has 208 vCPUs, and 1,872 GB of memory.
 This machine series is optimized for compute and memory intensive, network bound ML training, and HPC workloads.
 Read more about the A3 accelerator-optimized machines with 8 x NVIDIA H100 80GB GPUs availability announcement at [Announcing A3 supercomputers with NVIDIA H100 GPUs, purpose-built for AI](https://cloud.google.com/blog/products/compute/introducing-a3-supercomputers-with-nvidia-h100-gpus) and about the A3 machine series at [Compute Engine - Accelerator-optimized machine family](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a3-vms).